This is a one-year fellowship in Geriatric Psychiatry which is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME).

 - Clinical case conferences that facilitate clinical discussion in a spirit of inquiry and scholarship and offer guidance to residents in diagnosis, management, and treatment issues in their patients.

-- Successful completion of an ACGME accredited residency in General (Adult) Psychiatry
+- Successful completion of an ACGME (and/or ACGME-I) accredited residency in General (Adult) Psychiatry

 - USMLE (or COMLEX) I, II and III